Milano Centrale railway station: History

 The first Milano Centrale station opened in 1864 in the area now occupied by the Piazza della Repubblica, south of the modern station.
 It was designed by French architect Louis-Jules Bouchot (1817–1907) and its architectural style was reminiscent of Parisian buildings of that period.
 The station was designed to replace Porta Tosa station (opened in 1846 as the terminus of the line to Treviglio and eventually Venice) and Porta Nuova station (opened in 1850 as the second terminus on the line to Monza, which was eventually extended to Chiasso) and was interconnected with all lines, either existing or under construction, surrounding Milan.
 It remained in operation until 30 June 1931, when the current station was opened.
 There is now no trace of the old station left.

 King Victor Emmanuel III of Italy laid the cornerstone of the new station on 28 April 1906, before a blueprint for the station had even been chosen.
-The last, real, contest for its construction was won in 1912 by architect Ulisse Stacchini, whose design was modeled after Washington Union Station in Washington, DC, and the construction of the new station began.
+The last, real, contest for its construction was won in 1912 by architect Ulisse Stacchini, who titled his project "In Motu Vita," meaning "Life in Motion" in Latin.
+His proposal was given unanimous approval by the commission gathered to judge the competition.
 The purported style was an eclectic mix called "Assyrian-Lombard."

-Due to the Italian economic crisis during World War I, construction proceeded very slowly, and the project, rather simple at the beginning, kept changing and became more and more complex and majestic.
-This happened especially when Benito Mussolini became Prime Minister, and wanted the station to represent the power of the Fascist regime.
+Due to the Italian economic crisis during World War I, construction proceeded very slowly.
+Stacchini made multiple revisions to the project, mainly to quell concerns by the Milan city government about high construction costs.
+Benito Mussolini's ascention to the position of Prime Minister was the catalyst behind the resumption of work in 1925, as multiple public works projects were accelerated in order to bolster the reception of the Fascist government's ability to effectively manage national projects.
 The major changes were the new platform types and the introduction of the great steel canopies by Alberto Fava; 341 m long and covering an area of 66500 m2.